lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 		ATOM=Pb   X=     0.0000000    0.0000000    0.0000000
 		ATOM=Te   X=     0.5000000    0.5000000    0.5000000

+The primitive lattice vectors are in row format (i.e. the first row contains the x, y and z components of the first lattice vector and so forth).
+In the **SITE** section, the atom type and coordinates are shown.
+The **X=** tag specifies that the coordinates are in "direct" representation, that is, as fractional multiples of lattice vectors **PLAT**.
+It is also possible to use Cartesian coordinates and in this case the **X=** tag would be replaced by **POS=** (see additional exercises below).
+Positions in Cartesian coordinates are in units of **ALAT**, like the lattice vectors.

 Create the input file (_ctrl.pbte_{: style="color: green"}) and the site file (_site.pbte_{: style="color: green"}) with